Jump to:Page Content

 The program, which was approved by the Harvard Corporation in 2007 after endorsements by votes of the faculties of both schools, admitted its first students in the fall of 2008.
 Candidates take three years to complete the program and earn degrees from both schools upon completion.

-The John F. Kennedy School of Government at Harvard University maintains an abiding commitment to advancing the public interest by training skilled, enlightened leaders and solving public problems through world-class scholarship and active engagement with practitioners and decision makers.
-The school offers the depth, reflection, insight, and excellence of ideas and teaching that can shape future leaders, affect public policies, and make an impact on people and their daily lives.
+Harvard Kennedy School maintains an abiding commitment to advancing the public interest by training skilled, enlightened leaders and solving public problems through world-class scholarship and active engagement with practitioners and decision makers.
+HKS offers the depth, reflection, insight, and excellence of ideas and teaching that can shape future leaders, affect public policies, and make an impact on people and their daily lives.

-Founded in 1908 as part of Harvard University, Harvard Business School is located on a forty-acre campus in Boston.
-Its faculty of more than two hundred offers full-time programs leading to the MBA and doctoral degrees, as well as more than forty Executive Education programs.
-For almost a century, HBS faculty have drawn on their research, their experience in working with organizations worldwide, and their passion for teaching to educate leaders who have shaped the practice of business around the globe.
+Founded in 1908 as part of Harvard University, Harvard Business School is located on a 40-acre campus in Boston.
+Its faculty of more than two hundred offers full-time programs leading to the MBA and doctoral degrees as well as more than 40 Executive Education programs.
+For more than a century, HBS faculty have drawn on their research, their experience in working with organizations worldwide, and their passion for teaching to educate leaders who have shaped the practice of business around the globe.